Santa Khurai: Covid-19 efforts

+Supreme Court Intervention and Arrest Stay

+Santa Khurai has initiated legal proceedings by filing a petition with the Supreme Court against the State of Manipur.
+The petition pertained to a case filed against her for a social media post in which she raised concerns about the alleged mishandling of transgender welfare funds by the Manipur State Welfare Department.
+The Supreme Court intervened on her behalf, issuing a stay on her potential arrest and stipulating her full cooperation with the ongoing investigation.
+This development holds a significant moment in her activism and the broader context of transgender rights in India.

 Media and Publications

 Writings

 Khurai is the author of several articles documenting the experiences of Manipur's Nupa Amaibi and their tradition.
-She is also one of the authors of Pheida – Gender at Periphery highlighting the history of gender diversity and inclusivity in the Manipuri society.
-The book was released by traditional scholar, Chanam Hemchandra Khaba in November, 2020.
+She is also one of the authors of Pheida – Gender at Periphery, highlighting the history of gender diversity and inclusivity in the Manipuri society.
+The book was released by traditional scholar Chanam Hemchandra Khaba in November 2020.

 Khurai is a poet, contributing two poems, "My Father" and "Nupi Maanbi Thabal" to the queer anthology, The World That Belongs to Us, presenting heterogeneous and plural South Asian voices talking about the world and their experiences of queerness.

-In November 2022, Khurai published a book titled Gaining Full Citizenship of Manipuri Indigenous Nupi Maanbi and Nupa Maanba, which explores how the transgender law and policy shapes the lives of Nupi Maanbi and Nupa Maanba (transgender women and transgender men) indigenous to Manipur, their identity and community.
+In November 2022, Khurai published a book titled Gaining Full Citizenship of Manipuri Indigenous Nupi Maanbi and Nupa Maanba, which explores how the transgender law and policy shape the lives of Nupi Maanbi and Nupa Maanba (transgender women and transgender men) indigenous to Manipur, their identity and community.

-Khurai has also contributed to the book COVID-19 Assemblages: Queer and Feminist Ethnographies from South Asia (2022), published by Routledge India with a poem titled "Looming".
+Khurai has also contributed to the book COVID-19 Assemblages: Queer and Feminist Ethnographies from South Asia (2022), published by Routledge India, with a poem titled "Looming".

+In 2023, Speaking Tiger Books published The Yellow Sparrow by Santa Khurai.

+Santa Khurai has published numerous articles exploring the experiences of transgender people in various domains, such as the education of transgender children, dispelling misconceptions around blood donation(collaboration) and promoting menstrual hygiene among transgender men.